Improving stations with zoning

 In high density areas, developers can opt to fund and construct accessibility improvements to stations such as elevators and stairs in exchange for a zoning bonus.
 These improvements prioritize accessibility and are subject to the approval of the MTA, City Planning Commission, and in some cases, City Council.

-NYC development bonuses and requirements
+NYC development requirements and bonuses

 Transit improvement bonuses